novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-131.md

 After a while.

-In the meeting, Lee Hyun-woo revealed that he discussed the entry of Jungle Online and Jungle Music into the Japanese market with Son Joong-ui.
+In the meeting, Lee Hyun-woo revealed that he discussed the entry of Jungle Online and Jungle Music into the Japanese market with Son Jung-yi.

 And when he mentioned that the other party was very enthusiastic, people's expressions brightened.

-"Son Joong-ui fully acknowledges Jungle's business model."
+"Son Jung-yi fully acknowledges Jungle's business model."

 "Indeed.
 And it's clear he considers us an ally."

 "An ally?
 He's like a godsend.
 Honestly, what does Software Bank have besides game distribution?
 But our company has created diversity through the internet."

 "I completely agree with Team Leader Lee.
 We don't need to think naively.
-From what I’ve seen, Son Joong-ui seems like someone who monopolizes information and moves based on practical gains.
+From what I’ve seen, Son Jung-yi seems like someone who monopolizes information and moves based on practical gains.
 The only difference is that he makes decisions quickly.
 Although, even that is slower than our CEO."

 As Jang Yoo-chul and Oh Min-goo spoke, Lee Jung-woo and Woo Sang-won, who went to Japan with them, added their opinions.